0ortmann/tx2-flash/README.md

 #### 1.1 Install Virtual Box

+You need VirtualBox _and_ the extension pack.
+Extension is needed to enable USB-2/USB-3 connection/communications between any physical USB device and the virtual machine.

+##### Mac OS
 Download Virtual Box for Mac from [here](http://download.virtualbox.org/virtualbox/5.1.28/VirtualBox-5.1.28-117968-OSX.dmg) and install it first;

 Then download Virtual Box extension [here](http://download.virtualbox.org/virtualbox/5.1.28/Oracle_VM_VirtualBox_Extension_Pack-5.1.28-117968.vbox-extpack) and install it;

-Extension is needed to enable USB-2/USB-3 connection/communications between any physical USB device and the virtual machine.
+##### Arch Linux

+Everything is in the AUR.

 #### 1.2 Spin up an Ubuntu VM

-Download Ubuntu 14.04 iso image from [here](http://releases.ubuntu.com/14.04/ubuntu-14.04.5-desktop-amd64.iso).
+Download Ubuntu 16.04 iso image from [here](http://releases.ubuntu.com/16.04/ubuntu-16.04.5-desktop-amd64.iso).

-(Ubuntu 16.04 may also work, even I haven't tried it on my own.
-But here's a [proof](https://devtalk.nvidia.com/default/topic/1002081/jetson-tx2/jetpack-3-0-install-with-a-vm/post/5210987/#5210987) that Ubuntu 16.04 should also work.)
+This confirmed works with 14.04, see the original version of this guide: https://github.com/KleinYuan/tx2-flash

 Then, create an ubuntu machine with following settings: